 Inside Men know the target node and will see the target icon, as soon as NETSEC hacks a node directly connected to it.
 However, NETSEC can also use the Download Intel skill for a chance of learning the target node IP address.

 Like in real life, you have no guarantee that you will be able to hack any given node.
 Certain classes are more skilled than other in hacking and thus will have more chances of hacking their target.
-In descending order (from more skilled to less skilled) the classes able of hacking into a target machine are: Black Hat, Network Specialist, Operation Leader, Social Engineer, Spearphisher, Improvised Hacker.
+In descending order (from more skilled to less skilled) the classes able of hacking into a target machine are: Operation Leader, Black Hat, Network Specialist, Social Engineer, Double Crosser, Analyst, Spearphisher, Improvised Hacker.
 Note that while some classes may have a base hacking skill comparable to another class (e.g. Network Specialist vs Social Engineer) other skills such as Network Insights can significantly change the outcome.

 Nodes with this icons are laptops, and easier to hack into.